human-centric-engineering/engineering-culture-index/README.md

 ## Contributions
 Comments and contributions are welcome.
-See <a href="CONTRIBUTING.md">Contributing for details</a>.
+See <a href="CONTRIBUTING.md">Contributing</a> for details.

 ## License & Copyright